eashang1/pinn-diffusion-pde/README.md

 ```

 ### 2. Automatic Differentiation
-Derivatives are computed via PyTorch autograd in normalized space, then transformed to physical space using the chain rule:
+Derivatives are computed via autograd in normalized space, then transformed to physical space using the chain rule:

 ```
 ∂V/∂t_phys = (∂V/∂t_norm) · (V_scale / t_scale)